KazimAkyol/REACT/class-notes/RC-14-Shopping-Cart/starter/README.md

 ## Problem Statement

-- We are adding a new project to our portfolios.
+- I am adding a new project to my portfolios.
 So you and your colleagues have started to work on the project.

 ## Project Skeleton